AndreasHGK/EasyKits/README.md

   doOverride: false
   doOverrideArmor: false
   alwaysClaim: false
+  chestKit: false

 # this will only change /kit, not /createkit or /deletekit
 use-forms: true

 # show players kits they don't have permission to claim
 show-locked: false

+# if true, the player also needs the easykits.kit.<kitname> permission to equip the chestkit.
+chestKit-locked: false

+chestKit-itemid: 54
 ```

 #### Lang